RSA: “We will not stop helping”

 SMC first revived the nutribun—originally developed in the 1970s to fight hunger and malnutrition among schoolchildren—in March, when the enhanced community quarantine (ECQ) was implemented to stem the spread of the virus.

-The shutdown of virtually all economic activity led to limited food access, and one of SMC's first initiatives was to produce and distribute nutribuns for the poor.
+ly all economic activity led to limited food access, and one of SMC’s first initiatives was to produce and distribute nutribuns for the poor.

 According to Ang, more sites will be added, as soon as special baking ovens are built and installed at other Petron gas stations.
 The company is prioritizing implementation in areas close to disadvantaged communities.